LandSciTech/ccviR/CODE_DESIGN.md

 - shinyFiles is a pain to test (because it uses actionButtons, which shinytest2 insists can only be 'clicked' not set to file values), so we don't test the actual loading directly.
+- Clicking on modal buttons: https://github.com/rstudio/shinytest/issues/227
+- comments about "shiny.testmode" being set are almost always red herrings and point out a general error in the app.